cecid/hermes-docs/docs/source/installation.rst

 Message Tranfer with Secure Channel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To further ensure security of message transfer, secure channel is preferable.
-For more detail on the configuration that have to do, please see the article :ref:`send-message-through-https`.
+For more detail on the configuration that have to do, please see :ref:`send-message-using-https`.

 FAQ
 ---